 Are you good with change?
 This is a fast-paced business, one not suitable for procrastinators.
 Technology and tools change.
 Laws constantly change, so you must stay up to date and understand how they impact agents and clients.

-Trying to sell real estate part-time is NOT easy – this is not a hobby, it’s a business.
+Trying to sell real estate part-time is NOT easy (especially in today’s market) – this is not a hobby, it’s a business.
 If you already hold a full-time job, you will miss out on everything your brokerage has to offer during office hours – training, continuing education, meetings, events, and more.
 This will make trying to start your real estate business VERY difficult.